Vuidaa/database-wrapper/README.md

 ```
 This wrapper is made just for educational purposes so it my contain some minor errors, so i do not recommend you to use it in production environment;

-Feel free to modify, extend or
+Feel free to modify, extend or do whatever you like :)